Food Services

 Our Greenhouses

-We are committed to sustainability and finding new ways to improve community well-being.
+We are committed to sustainability and to finding new ways to improve community well-being.
 Since 2013, JCEO has been cultivating its own produce in Franklin County, and in 2019, our latest, state-of-the-art greenhouses were constructed with a grant from the Adirondack Health Institute's Performing Provider System (AHI PPS).
 This significant development extended our growing season from three to nine months and prolonged the Mobile Market's schedule by an additional 4 weeks.

 In 2023, the greenhouses received a further boost with the addition of a horticulturist from Cornell Cooperative Extension.
 With their help, we have been training our staff on how to improve cultivation practices, enhancing both the quality and quantity of the fruits and vegetables we grow.
 Additionally, the greenhouses have become a hub for nurturing future horticulturists, contributing to the broader goal of sustainable agriculture and community resilience.